 What to see at Ursa Beach?

-How to get to Praia da Ursa
+How to get to Praia da Ursa, Portugal

 Praia da Ursa is pretty wild and remote, but some nearby sights are well-visited.
 So, although it takes a bit of effort to get here, it will be so worth it!
-Let´s take a look at how you can travel to Praia da Ursa.
+Let’s take a look at how you can travel to Praia da Ursa.

 By public transportation

 You can reach Praia da Ursa from Lisbon or Cascais on public transportation.
 From Lisbon, you can take the train to Sintra.
 You can take the 1253 bus towards Cabo da Roca from the train station in Sintra.
-Get off at the lighthouse or one stop earlier at Estr do Cabo da Roca (X) Ursa on Google Maps.

 From Lisbon, you can also travel to Cascais.
 You can take bus 1624 to Azoia.
 From there, the walk is 1 kilometre longer.
 The most straightforward line to take is 1253 again, but in the opposite direction towards Sintra (Estação).